jolonf/bitcom-protocols/derivation-path-protocol.md

 # Derivation Path Protocol

-> Represents an heirarchical deterministic path for use primarily with metanet nodes to determine the derived keys.
+> Represents an hierarchical deterministic path for use primarily with metanet nodes to determine the derived keys.

-Metanet node addresses are formed from heirarchical deterministic (HD) keys.
-The root has the derived key `m/0`, it's children have the derived keys `m/0`, `m/1`, `m/2`, and so on.
+Metanet node addresses are formed from hierarchical deterministic (HD) keys.
+The root has the derived key `m/0`, its children have the derived keys `m/0`, `m/1`, `m/2`, and so on.
 To be able to modify a metanet node, i.e. create a new version of the node, add children to the node, or modify children of an existing node, the derived private key must be known.
 To make the metanet graph self-contained, the derivation paths can be stored directly in the metanet transactions using the proposed protocol.